vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 For a full list of Vega Wallet commands, see [CLI Commands](./command-list.md).
 :::

-## 1. Install and run Vega Wallet version 0.9+
+## 1. Install and run latest Vega Wallet version

 **Important:** You will need to use Vega Wallet version 0.9.2 or above to connect to Vega Mainnet.
+We recommend always using the latest released version of Vega Wallet.

 These instructions are written to be used in command line.
 Below, in the snippets, you'll see commands in `highlighted text`.
 Copy those instructions and paste them into your command line interface.

 ### Download file

-Download and save the zip file from [Releases](https://github.com/vegaprotocol/vegawallet/releases/), in the Vega Wallet GitHub repo.
+**Download and save the zip file from [Vega Wallet releases](https://github.com/vegaprotocol/vegawallet/releases/)**.
 Keep track of where you've saved the file, because that's where the command line interface will look for it.

 :::note You may need to change your system preferences to run the file